bdunko/Charon-s-Obol/notes/Obol/Data/Trials.md

 	- [ ] Adversity - At the start of the round - 3 indestructable monsters spawn.
 	- [ ] Tribulations - Randomly apply 3 negative statuses to random coins after each toss.
 	- [ ] ??? - After a coin lands on heads: Curse it.

-Changes:
-- [ ] Sapping to level 1
-- [ ] Limitation to level 1
-- [ ] Collapse - desecrates instead of curse/freeze